Going local: Dutch public schools for expat families

 Choosing the right local Dutch school

 “The international schools seemed too similar to what we had experienced in Dubai,” the family Hewitt says.
 “We did not want to be ‘outsiders’ in the Netherlands.
 Instead, we wanted a different experience: cycling five minutes to school, language immersion, long-term friendships, school and clubs.
 Despite the fact there would be Dutch classes, the administration made it clear that the level of Dutch would not be sufficient to support a transition to a Dutch school.
 Our family in Hungary had simple advice: if you don’t go to public school, you will always be an outsider.

 “Nonetheless, the prospect of navigating the public school system was daunting and often discouraging.
 Ahead of a trip to Amsterdam, I wrote several public schools asking if I could schedule a visit.
 They all answered, ‘As we foresee no free spots, we see no point in meeting.’

 “Luckily, I was introduced to the Young Expat School (YES).
 On our first call, we were informed it was possible to find a public school, that the schools were excellent, and that the Dutch system had a special programme of language integration.
 We visited a couple schools in Amsterdam and Haarlem accompanied by YES.”

-From the age of six, children in primary or secondary schools follow a Dutch immersion programme (language class or Nieuwkomers class) for a year before starting a regular Dutch school.
-Secondary immersion classes take about 1.5 years; the child sometimes starts secondary school in a lower age group.
+From the age of six (in some cities from the age of four), children in primary or secondary schools follow a Dutch immersion programme (language class or Nieuwkomers class) for a year before starting a regular Dutch school.
+Secondary immersion classes take about 1.5 – 2 years; the child sometimes starts secondary school in a lower age group.